batmany13/getting_started/dev_cadence.md

 Here are some simple rules for our board management

 * We have a ["Main Sprint Board"](https://trello.com/b/WiYowf0f/main-sprint-board) where all current activies go in
-* For each new sprint, two lists are created, a "Milestone" list, and Sprint xx Completed list.
+* For each new sprint, two lists are created, a Sprint xx Milestone list, and Sprint xx Completed list.
 The Milestone list is the targets we have for this particular sprint, and then all completed todos go into the completed list.
-* When someone pulls something from todo -> in progress, they should assign themselves to the card.
-Each person is responsible for assigning themselves tasks, but sometimes someone may assign a card to you
 * Don't try to stuff too much, if there's over 20 todos, we might have over-stuffed it
-* Things that don't get done, should be moved to the next sprint, or put in the ["Sprint Graveyard"](https://trello.com/b/QQc4J4RQ/sprint-graveyard).
+* Things that don't get done, should be moved to the next sprint, or moved back to Backlog, or put in the ["Sprint Graveyard"](https://trello.com/b/QQc4J4RQ/sprint-graveyard).
 The idea of the graveyard is to put items that don't make sense after we've gotten a bit into it or something we've tabled indefinitely.

 __Sprint Completion__